justyntyrrell/Car_Auction_Price_Prediction/README.md

 ## Data Collection
 **Libraries Used:** selenium, beautifulSoup

-* A web scraper was built using selenium and beautifulsoup.
+* A web scraper was built using selenium and beautifulSoup.
-* Selenium is a popular browser automation tool and beautifulsoup is a Python library for pulling data out of HTML and XML files
+* Selenium is a popular browser automation tool and beautifulSoup is a Python library for pulling data out of HTML and XML files.
 * Features collected were vehicle: Year, Make, Model, Seller, Location, VIN, Mileage, BodyStyle, Engine, Drivetrain, Transmission, ExteriorColor, InteriorColor, TitleStatus, SellerType, Price, Reserve, Horsepower, Torque.

 ## Data Cleaning
 **Libraries Used:** pandas, numpy, fuzzywuzzy

 * Data was loaded as a panda dataframe in Jupyter notebook.
-* Cars with missing data were removed
+* Cars with missing data were removed.
 * Various characters were removed from numerical data such as commas and $'s.
-It was then converted to integers.
+Data was then converted to integers.
 * Some categorical data was simplified due to inconsistent data entry.
-Ex. fuzzywuzzy was used to sort sellertype as "dealer" or "private party"
+Ex. fuzzywuzzy was used to sort sellertype as "dealer" or "private party".
-* Transmission type was simplified in a similar manner for better categorical encoding
+* Transmission type was simplified in a similar manner for better categorical encoding.
-* Seller, location, VIN, ExteriorColor, InteriorColor, and TitleStatus features were removed
+* Seller, Location, VIN, ExteriorColor, InteriorColor, and TitleStatus features were removed.
-* ExteriorColor and InteriorColor has a large amount different values that were difficult to categorize.
-Example "pearl" as white
+* ExteriorColor and InteriorColor had many different values that were difficult to categorize.
+Example "pearl" as white or "Desert Dune Mica" as silver.
+This would be a good area to expand on as feature engineering often give the best improvment to performance besides getting more data.
-* Location is a useful feature that was removed for the sake of time.
+* Location is also a useful feature that was removed for the sake of time but could be a great area to improve the model.

 ## Data Exploration
 **Libraries Used:** seaborn, matplotlib
-* Various scatter plots, boxplots, and correlation matrices were used to investigate the data and used to determine where more care should be taken
+* Various scatter plots, boxplots, and correlation matrices were used to investigate the data and distribution.
-* Scatter plots showed some larger than possible values (HP > 2000) and these were corrected
+* Scatter plots showed some larger than possible values (HP > 2000) and these were corrected.
-* Horsepower followed by torque has the largest correlation to price
+* Horsepower followed by torque has the largest correlation to price.

 | ![IMG](demo/corrmat.PNG) |
 |:--:|